 The Board has fixed the close of business on March 23, 2020 as the record date for determining shareholders entitled to notice of, and to vote at, the Annual Meeting.
-The presence (in person or by proxy) of holders representing at least one half ($\frac{1}{2}$) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting generally.
-In addition, the presence (in person or by proxy) of holders representing at least one half ($\frac{1}{2}$) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share, of each such class is necessary to constitute a quorum at the Annual Meeting for the purpose of electing directors of such class.
-If a quorum is not attained at the Annual Meeting will be held at 10:30 a.m.
-(Panama time) on Thursday, April 30, 2020, at the same location.
-At such second meeting, a quorum at the Annual Meeting generally will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting.
+The presence (in person or by proxy) of holders representing at least one half (1/2) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting generally.
+In addition, the presence (in person or by proxy) of holders representing at least one half (1/2) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share, of each such class is necessary to constitute a quorum at the Annual Meeting for the purpose of electing directors of such class.
+If a quorum is not attained at the Annual Meeting scheduled to be held on Wednesday, April 29, 2020, at 10:30 a.m.
+(Panama time), then a second meeting, a quorum at the Annual Meeting generally will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such